 Can Bowlegs Be Prevented?

 There is no known prevention for bowlegs.
-In some cases, you may be able to prevent certain conditions that cause bowlegs.
-For example, you can prevent rickets by making sure your child receives sufficient vitamin D, both in their diet and from exposure to sunshine.
+In some cases, you may be able to prevent certain conditions that cause bowlegs, for example, you can prevent rickets by making sure your child receives sufficient vitamin D, both in their diet and from exposure to sunshine.
+Be sure to talk to your pediatrician if your child still has bowlegs after the age of two.